Hit-Skip Charges in Cleveland Explained: Misdemeanor and Felony Penalties

-A hit skip charge (hit and run) in Ohio is not a traffic ticket.
-It is a criminal offense that may be charged as a misdemeanor or felony depending on whether the crash caused property damage, serious injury, or death.
-Courts in Cleveland, Cuyahoga County, and throughout Northeast Ohio treat these cases seriously, and prosecutors often push for the toughest penalties allowed by law.
+A hit-skip charge (also known as hit-and-run) in Ohio is not a simple traffic violation.
+It is a serious criminal offense that may be prosecuted as a misdemeanor or felony depending on whether the accident involved property damage, injury, or death.
+Courts in Cleveland, Cuyahoga County, and throughout Northeast Ohio take hit-skip cases seriously, and prosecutors often pursue the harshest penalties available.
 At Patrick M. Farrell Co.
-L.P.A., our Cleveland criminal defense lawyers know how hit skip cases are investigated.
-We understand the strategies prosecutors use, the evidence they rely on, and we challenge the state’s case from every angle.
-Our team is committed to protecting your rights and pursuing the best possible outcome in Cleveland, Parma, Lakewood, Euclid, and throughout Northeast Ohio.
+L.P.A., our Cleveland criminal defense lawyers have extensive experience defending clients accused of hit-skip offenses.
+We know how these cases are investigated, the tactics prosecutors rely on, and the types of evidence they use.
+Our team works aggressively to challenge the state’s case and fight for the best possible outcome.

 Under Ohio Revised Code § 4549.02, a driver who is involved in a crash is legally required to stop, exchange identifying information, and provide assistance if anyone is hurt.
 Failing to remain at the scene is a criminal offense.